Drewienko/HepatizonCore/README.md

-# OnyxCitadel
+# HepatizonCore

-OnyxCitadel is a modular, security-focused password manager in C++20 with both CLI and Qt-based GUI frontends.
+HepatizonCore is a modular, security-focused password manager in C++20 with both CLI and Qt-based GUI frontends.

 > Status: early-stage WIP